Next Millennium Credit Card review: The store card shoppers may want to return

 Recommended Credit Score

-One of the hallmarks of the Next Millennium is its lenient credit requirements.
-Although you won’t have to undergo a hard credit check to be approved for the Next Millennium, its credit building benefits end there.
-The Next Millennium card lacks features that come standard with most other credit cards for bad credit.
-It won’t help you build your credit because it doesn’t report payments to the credit bureaus, and it doesn’t offer rewards or provide a welcome offer of any kind.
+One of the only useful features of the Next Millennium card is its lenient credit requirements and lack of an APR.
+Although there’s no hard credit check to be approved for the Next Millennium, its credit-building benefits end there.
+The Next Millennium card lacks features that come standard with most other credit cards for bad credit and doesn’t offer rewards or a welcome offer.

-The Next Millennium could offer you some savings if you shop at My Unique Outlet—as it doesn’t charge cardholders interest for purchases.
-Unless you’re a frequent shopper at the My Unique Outlet online store, you’re better off applying for another credit card (no matter what your credit score might be).
+Unless you’re a frequent shopper at the My Unique Outlet online store, you’re better off applying for another credit card that works anywhere, regardless of your credit history.

 * See the online application for details about terms and conditions for these offers.
 Every reasonable effort has been made to maintain accurate information.
 However all credit card information is presented without warranty.
 After you click on the offer you desire you will be directed to the credit card issuer's web site where you can review the terms and conditions for your selected offer.